18F/2015-foia/data/README.md

+# Scrapers for FOIA data

+Some scrapers to get at some good sample data for FOIA searching.

+## FOIAonline

+(Work-in-progress.)

-### State Department Virtual Reading Room
+## State Department

-This is a scraper for the metadata, downloaded contents, and extracted text from [State's FOIA Library Search page](http://foia.state.gov/Search/results.aspx?searchText=*&beginDate=&endDate=&publishedBeginDate=&publishedEndDate=&caseNumber=).
+This scrapes for the metadata, downloaded contents, and extracted text from [State's FOIA Library Search page](http://foia.state.gov/Search/results.aspx?searchText=*&beginDate=&endDate=&publishedBeginDate=&publishedEndDate=&caseNumber=).
 There are ~92,000 documents there, published in quarterly batches.

 It's broken into two scripts: